Table of Elements and Colours

 (Mention should be made that most of the above was also been re-published for an ATS Newsletter in February 2007)

-Please also check the Association for Tarot Studies's site for broader resources.
+Please also check my Tarot Studies site for broader resources.